English

 • Unauthorized paths are physically invisible to the agent

-For example, a support agent may only be allowed to access /products and /faq, while everything under /internal remains hidden.
+For example, a support agent may only be allowed to access products and faq, while everything under internal remains hidden.

-Create Content Nodes
+Working with Content Nodes

 Through the Dashboard